 - Whether they’re best used fresh or frozen.

-While MSC therapy will never replace vaccination, it could prove essential in treating people with Covid-led lung damage as well as plenty of other diseases where the patient is at risk of an excessive immune response and inflammation.
+While MSC therapy will never replace vaccination, it could prove essential in treating people with Covid-led lung damage.
+It could also help plenty of other diseases where the patient is at risk of an excessive immune response and inflammation.
 Hopefully the planned Phase III clinical trials will deliver the certainty needed.

 The magic of umbilical cord stem cells

 In the meantime, as trials continue, thousands of mums-to-be are deciding to collect and store their umbilical cord cells for the future.
 Will you join them?
-We already understand how these amazing cells can treat any number of diseases, and it’s great to know that severe Covid could eventually join the list.
+We already understand how these amazing cells can treat any number of diseases.
+It’s great to know that severe Covid could eventually join the list.

 Get in touch with the team today to find out more.